 Information on Conservation of Energy and Technology Absorption

 The operations of your Company involve low energy consumption.
 Adequate measureshave however been taken to conserve energy by way of optimizing usage of powerand virtualization of Data Centre.

 B. Technology Absorption:

-The Company has not imported any technology for its usage during the year.
+The Company has not imported any technology during the year.

 Foreign Exchange earnings and outgo

 The details of Foreign Exchange earnings and expenditure during the year aregiven below:

 |FOB value of exports ||0.3 |

 |Particulars ||Rs. in Crores |

 |Royalty (cost of software included under purchase) ||12.7 |